How To Register a UK Business in 2025: Everything You Need To Know

 Congratulations if you are one of the thousands of ambitious entrepreneurs who start up exciting new companies each year.
 But after you come up with a great idea and register a business with the likes of HMRC and Companies House, what comes next?

-Square can offer a helping hand as your business evolves from fledgling start-up to booming success story, supporting your growth while keeping day-to-day operations running smoothly.
+Square can offer a helping hand as your business evolves from a fledgling start-up to a booming success story, supporting your growth while keeping day-to-day operations running smoothly.

 Our all-in-one card machine will help you collect payments efficiently right from the start.
 You will be able to cater for your customers, whether they want to pay using chip and PIN, mobile or contactless cards, giving you one less thing to worry about.